cerner/terra-ui/README.md

 * http://engineering.cerner.com/terra-consumer/#/site
 * http://engineering.cerner.com/terra-clinical/#/site

 We are working to update terra-ui to pull doc automatically from the repos above so we can go back to using this as our main documentation reference.
-In the mean time, the individual links above are the best resource for terra component documentation.
+In the meantime, the individual links above are the best resource for terra component documentation.

 <!-- Logo -->
 <p align="center">